 I’m putting up the Judgment card here, which is heavy for this topic I’ll admit.
 Who gets heavy about cell phones.
 Stay with me here.

 The Judgment card says one is reflecting upon oneself and evaluating one’s life purpose.
 It has something in common with the Seven of Pentacles, in the sense of gathering up one’s investments, but the Seven speaks only of seasonal temporary things.
 The Judgment card speaks of the Soul’s journey toward enlightenment.
 And how is that going.
 How are one’s actions in alignment with one’s highest goal.
 Even the person who is really staying on track should be getting goose bumps at the Judgment card.
-It asks, Where are you spending your Eternity?
+It asks, Where are you going after this?
 After this wave of time washes over you and is gone, who will you be?

 Not every reading speaks to such a large question.
 But every reading deserves to be recorded, because every reading contains something for one to reflect upon.
 That is my hope.